Free resources for study and learning, such as online resources, text books and reference books.

 Yes, most libraries keep a folder or file of local events and organisations.
 Library staff are trained to locate information and contact details, either on or off-line.

-Branch libraries have Ordnance Survey Landranger maps of their local area for reference use in the library only.
+Yes, branch libraries have Ordnance Survey maps of their local area.

 Most branch libraries hold local telephone directories.

 To find a residential or a business telephone number try the following websites:

 Infobel (external website)

 Postcodes can be found on the Royal Mail website postcode finder.

 The library and archives services have a wide range of resources to help you study and research family and local history.